Home » All Posts » Main Meals » Baked Spaghetti

 Finally, stir everything together to make a creamy spaghetti.
 Taste for flavor and add additional seasoning if needed.

-Place lid on the pan and bake in a 350-degree Fahrenheit/177 Celsius oven for one hour.
-Stir to incorporate.
+Place lid on the pan and bake in a 350°F oven for one hour.
+Stir half way through cooking to incorporate all the ingredients.

-You don’t want to overbake this spaghetti because the pasta will become soft and you will lose the creamy texture.
-Serve warm with your favorite garlic bread and parmesan cheese if desired.
+You don’t want to over bake this spaghetti because the pasta will become soft and you will lose the creamy texture.
+Serve warm with your favorite garlic bread, side salad, and parmesan cheese.

 Easy Baked Spaghetti Recipe